COMSYS is pleased to announce the 5th Edition of the COMSYS Maritime VSAT Report which was released in December 2019.

 Our forecasts for the number of vessels in service made in the 1st Edition were accurate for 2009 at the Most Likely scenario by 2% and by 9% for the Optimistic Scenario.
 For revenues, both Most Likely and Optimistic forecasts were within a 5% margin of error.
 For 2008 Most Likely forecasts for both vessels and revenues were within 5% of actual results and the Optimistic scenarios were within 1%!

-We know of no other research consultancy that actually compares - and publishes - previous forecasts with actual results two years later.
+We know of no other research consultancy that actually compares - and publishes - previous forecasts with actual results a few years later.
 We believe that this is one of the things that marks COMSYS out as unique.

 Customers have already commented on the uniqueness of The